nitrogenlabs/lex/packages/lex/src/commands/lint/lint.docs.md

 #### Parameters

 - `options`: An object containing the linting configuration options
-  - `aifix?: boolean` - Whether to apply AI-powered fixes to linting errors that couldn't be fixed automatically
   - `cache?: boolean` - Whether to use ESLint caching
   - `cacheFile?: string` - Path to the ESLint cache file
   - `cacheLocation?: string` - Directory to store the ESLint cache